Back to Resources

 To use Sponsored Brands, Walmart Marketplace sellers must be a brand owner and meet the following criteria:

-Determining Your Walmart Advertising Targeting Strategy
+How to Determine Your Walmart Ads Targeting Strategy

 Choose from two campaign types: